icinganalysis/icinganalysis.github.io/content/ice_shapes_thread.md

 >Airplane levels effects of icing are measured, and broken into major components.

 Gray, Vernon H., and von Glahn, Uwe H.: Effect of Ice and Frost Formations on Drag of NACA 651_212 Airfoil for Various Modes of Thermal Ice Protection.
 NACA-TN-2962, 1953.
->By "discriminating use of the data", drag results compared well to those in NACA-TR-446.
+>By "discriminating use of the data", drag results can be estimated using NACA-TR-446.

 von Glahn, Uwe H., and Gray, Vernon H.: Effect of Ice Formations on Section Drag of Swept NACA 63A-009 Airfoil with Partial-Span Leading-Edge Slat for Various Modes of Thermal Ice Protection.
 NACA-RM-E53J30, 1954.
-> The drag due to ice on a swept airfoil section is measured.
+>The drag due to ice on a swept airfoil section is measured.

 Gray, Vernon H., and von Glahn, Uwe H.: Aerodynamic Effects Caused by Icing of an Unswept NACA 65A004 Airfoil.
 NACA-TN-4155, 1958
 and